JTinkers/Gleemer/README.md

 ## 1. Idea

-The idea behind this project was to create a robust code snippet hosting service, while utilizing the technologies I'm already proficient in using.
+The idea behind this project was to create a robust code snippet hosting service, while utilizing the technologies I'm moderately or highly proficient in using.

 Each and every feature was added due to either of two reasons: